Lèse-majesté: Morocco

 Moroccans are routinely prosecuted for statements deemed offensive to the king.
-The minimum penalty for such a statement is one year's imprisonment if the statement is made in private (i.e. not broadcast), and three years' imprisonment if it is made in public.
-In both cases, the maximum is 5 years.
+The minimum penalty for such a statement is one year's imprisonment if the statement is made in private (i.e. not broadcast), and three years' imprisonment if made in public.
+In either case, the maximum is five years.

-The cases of Yassine Belassal and Nasser Ahmed (a 95-year-old who died in jail after being convicted of lèse-majesté), and the Fouad Mourtada Affair, revived the debate on these laws and their applications.
+The cases of Yassine Belassal and Nasser Ahmed (a 95-year-old who died in jail after being convicted of lèse-majesté), and the Fouad Mourtada affair, revived the debate on these laws and their applications.
 In 2008, an 18-year-old was charged with "breach of due respect to the king" for writing "God, Homeland, Barça" on a school board, in reference to his favorite football club and satirising the national motto ("God, Homeland, King").

 In February 2012, 18-year-old Walid Bahomane was convicted for posting two cartoons of the king on Facebook.
-The procès-verbal cites two Facebook pages and a computer being seized as evidence.
+The procès-verbal cited two Facebook pages and a computer being seized as evidence.
 Walid was officially prosecuted for "touching the sacralities".

 Senegal

-Offending the Head of State is punishable by a prison sentence of six months to two years and a fine of 100,000 to 1,500,000 CFA (180 to 2,700 USD).
+Offending the President of Senegal is punishable by a prison sentence of six months to two years and a fine of 100,000 to 1,500,000 CFA (180 to 2,700 USD).